s-a-v-a-n-n-a/4th_semester/Int_microscope/README.md

 -------------
 This project contains intercepted realisation of 32-bit int type.
 In the README the difference between compilator behavior when using move operators and not.

-Important flag of compilator is `-fno-elide-constructors`.
-It disables all optimizations connected with copy operators.

 OS: Linux.

 **MOTIVATION**